fluid-project/fluid-glob/README.md

 # gpii-glob

-This library provides a means determining a list of relevant files from a given location based on one or more "globbed" patterns.
+This library provides a means of determining a list of relevant files from a given location based on one or more "globbed" patterns.
 Its API consists of a single static function (see below).

 This package was written as a drop-in replacement for grunt's globbing, which can be quite inefficient when working with packages that have a lot of dependencies or other content that you wish to exclude.
 In short, grunt's strategy appears